Cape independence: Accusations of racism

 Committee members of the Cape Independence Advisory Group.

 The Cape independence movement has been met with criticism involving racism.
-Some critics allege that the movement is an attempt to create a white ethnostate and seeking to reimplement the former apartheid system.
+Some critics allege that the movement is an attempt to create a White ethno-state and seeking to reimplement the former apartheid system.
+Polling conducted by Victory Research on behalf of the Cape Independence Advocacy Group (CIAG) in Q3 2023 found that 62% of white people, 78% of coloured people, and 31% of black people supported Cape independence.

 In April 2022, the CIAG was accused of racism for a pictograph which depicted the rest of South Africa as black and the Western Cape as shades of brown, black, and white.
 This was displayed alongside two other images with the imagery of the USSR and ANC over South Africa, with only the Western Cape showing the Ukrainian and Democratic Alliance colours under the heading "We're Just Different".

 It has been argued that the Western Cape has a greater racism problem than the rest of the country.
 Between 2022 and 2023 the South African Human Rights commission, received more racism complaints in that province than any other one.
 Furthermore, the DA, the governing party of the Western Cape, is routinely criticised as being racist.

 Legality arguments

 Critics argue that a constitutional amendment would be required, as Section 235 of the South African Constitution, while formally and officially establishing "the right of self-determination of any community sharing a common cultural and language heritage", does not place a legal obligation for the National Assembly to respect this right to self determination; and hence, that a referendum would be non-binding; nor does it provide a framework for a territory of the Republic to secede.
-Furthermore, critics argue that advocating is tantamount to sedition – however, former National Prosecuting Authority spokesperson Mthunzi Mhlaga has stated that secession is a political matter.
+Furthermore, critics argue that advocating is tantamount to sedition – however, former National Prosecuting Authority spokesperson Mthunzi Mhlaga has stated that secession is a political matter & Minister in the Presidency, Khumbudzo Ntshavheni publicly affirmed that the actions of the Cape Independence Advocacy Group (CIAG) were constitutionally protected.